_BLUR.jpg)

 The port offers complete protection.
-Pilotage up to Warrenpoint is straightforward via a deep water shipping channel that runs the entire length of the lough making the port accessible at all states of the tide and in all reasonable conditions.
+Pilotage up to Warrenpoint is straightforward via a deep water shipping channel that runs the entire length of the lough making the port accessible at night or day in all reasonable conditions.
 Although well marked, access and piloting require good charts and visibility owing to exceptional currents in the entrance area where they attain 5 knots.
-Consequently, a first entrance should be timed to be around slack water, and the vessel should be equipped with a reliable engine should the tide take control.
+As a particular consequence of this, the entrance should be timed to be around slack water, and the vessel should be equipped with a reliable engine.

 Keyfacts for Warrenpoint